-- We also offer a non-thesis Professional Science Master's (PSM) degree with Geographic Information Science (GIS) concentration, in coordination with the Illinois Professional Science Master's Program.
+A non-thesis Master of Science (MS) degree in geography with Professional Science Master's in Geographic Information Science concentration, in coordination with the Illinois Professional Science Master's (PSM) Program.

 Our vibrant and diverse department is organized around three major core areas of specialization, each of which features leading experts in their fields:

 - Cities, Space, and Society: This concentration examines the problems and possibilities of current cities as humanly created landscapes for the human condition.
 Emphasis is placed on the economic, political, and social foundations of cities as outgrowth of desires for cities to be optimal functional places for advancing human lives.
 We focus on cities in both the global north and south as simultaneously unique and generalizable landscapes.

 - Geographic Information Science: This concentration focuses on developing and utilizing geospatial data, methods and technologies to understand a wide range of social and environmental issues.
 Areas of emphasis include: CyberGIS, spatio-temporal GIS, satellite remote sensing, spatial analysis, qualitative GIS, and GIS and society.

 - River, Watershed, and Landscape Dynamics: Using state-of-the-art field and laboratory equipment, researchers in this concentration tie together geomorphological, hydrological, and ecological processes and phenomena to advance understanding of rivers, watershed, and the landscapes affected by them.

 Applications & Financial Assistance